The ongoing evolution of custody: tips for renewing your custody contract

 Enticing pricing is just that, an enticement.
 When a bid seems too low to be realistic long term, it usually is.
 And when you don’t anticipate upcoming fee increases to rebalance your ongoing or changing servicing needs, they can often come as a shock.

 Staying aware of your portfolio’s makeup – knowing the details of its structure and activity – can help you avoid surprises.
-Learn what factors weigh into your cost and what red flags might signal an approaching change.

 How are pricing structures built?